 BRANCHES OF GOVERNMENT

-Each of the US Virgin Islands has its own administrative district, with St. Croix being separated from the other two by a narrow strait of water that runs across them all.
+Each US Virgin Islands has its administrative district, with St. Croix being separated from the other two by a narrow strait of water that runs across them all.
 There are three unique statistical entities for each of the three major islands (which are further divided into twenty subdistricts.

 In cases where a defendant is not served U.S. Virgin Islands Process Service within ninety days of the complaint being filed, the court must either dismiss the action without prejudice against the defendant or order that U.S. Virgin Islands Process Service be performed within a certain period.
 However, if the plaintiff can demonstrate a good reason for the delay, the court must grant an extension of time to serve.
 U.S. Virgin Islands Process Service

 The Superior Court of the Virgin Islands has its regulations.
 US Virgin Islands Superior Court rule 27, however, states that summons and process must be served as required by Rule 4 of the Federal Rules of Civil Procedure.
 Plaintiffs have ninety days from the day they submit their lawsuit to serve the defendants in the USVI.